-Stephen A. Roberts has spent over thirty years helping businesses and their owners troubleshoot their legal problems, whether those problems involve a single deal going sideways or an entire business going astray.
+Stephen A. Roberts has spent over thirty-eight years helping businesses and their owners troubleshoot their legal problems, whether those problems involve a single deal going sideways or an entire business going astray.
 As a regular advisor to creditors, trustees, lenders, creditors' committees, and acquirers, Steve deploys various legal solutions including negotiation, mediation, arbitration, litigation, reorganization, liquidation, and acquisition.
 Distressed businesses often have a legacy of undetected or unsolved legal issues that can impede or doom the prospects of recovery.
-Steve advises clients in addressing a wide array of legal issues, such as;
+Steve advises clients in addressing a wide array of legal issues, such as:

-- organizational and management structure
+- organizational and financial restructuring